THE 2015 IPG INDEPENDENT PUBLISHING AWARDS

-The Independent Publishers Guild is proud to reveal the 13 winners of the 2014 IPG Independent Publishing Awards, run in association with The Bookseller and The London Book Fair.
-To see the photos check out our Facebook album here.
-They are:
+The Independent Publishers Guild is delighted to reveal the shortlists for the ninth annual IPG Independent Publishing Awards, run in association with Fox Williams LLP

 IPG Children’s Publisher of the Year

 Bloomsbury Publishing, Nosy Crow, Usborne Publishing, Walker Books

 Frankfurt Book Fair Academic & Professional Publisher of the Year